List of legendary early Chola kings: Origin of Cholas and Literary sources

 Typical hero and demi-gods found their place in the ancestry claimed by the later Cholas in the genealogies incorporated into the copper-plate charters and stone inscription of the tenth and eleventh centuries.
 The earliest version of this is found in the Kilbil Plates which give fifteen names before Chola including the genuinely historical ones of Karikala, Perunarkilli and Kocengannan.
 The Thiruvalangadu Plates swells this list to forty-four, and the Kanya Plates lists fifty-two.
+The Thiruvilandur Copper Plate gives only eight mythological kings, as only eighty five of the original eighty six plates have survived.

 The Cholas were looked upon as descended from the Solar dynasty.
 The Puranas speak of a Chola king, a supposed contemporary of the sage Agastya, whose devotion brought the river Kavery into existence.

 The story of king Manu Needhi Cholan tells of how he sentenced his son to death for having accidentally killed a calf.
 He was called thus because he followed the rules of Manu; his real name is not mentioned and is thought to be "Ellalan" according to Maha vamsam who was attributed with a similar story.
 King Shibi rescued a dove from a hunter by giving his own flesh to the hungry and poor hunter and was also part of the legends.
 King Shivi was also called Sembiyan, a popular title assumed by a number of Chola kings.